How to Start Working Out: A First-90-Days Guide for People Who've Quit Before

 About everyone watching you at the gym (they're not)

-Gym intimidation is the most common reason people train badly at home instead of adequately somewhere built for it, so let's deal with it.
+Gym intimidation is the most common reason people train badly at home instead of adequately somewhere built for it.
+So let's deal with it.

 Your first ninety days, mapped